NobleezIT/Deeplearning_project/README.md

 # Nigerian Agricultural Produce Classifier 🌾
-This my submission for the Capstone project which is part of the requirement for the completion of the **ArewaDs DeepLearning Program Cohort 2**.
+This is my submission for the Capstone project which is part of the requirements for the completion of the **ArewaDs DeepLearning Program Cohort 2**.

 This project classifies images of Nigerian agricultural produce, namely: **beans, groundnut, maize, and millet**, using deep learning models (ResNet and EfficientNet).
 It includes modular code for data loading, training, evaluation, and deployment via Gradio.